aperezdc/vfand/vfand.rst

 The daemon accepts a number of command line options:

--d DEVICE   Path to device (default: /dev/sonypi).
-In general you should
-            never chenge this, unless you have a very strange setup.

 -i SECONDS  Polling interval, in seconds (default: 2).
 This is the amount
             of time to wait before two consecutive fan adjustments.
 If you set this too high, your machine could overheat.